Is your home bird proof? Cockatiels should never be left in a room alone. They can go about their business

 Bathrooms:

-Keep the toilet bowl lid closed.
-A bird can land on the seat, slip into the water and drown.
+Keep toilet bowl lids closed.
+Flying birds can land on the seat, fall into the

 Sinks and tubs: